DeveloperHulk/TimeTravelAdventure/README.md

 Contributions are welcome!
 If you'd like to improve the game or add new features, please fork the repository and create a pull request.
 Feel free to open issues for any bug reports or feature requests.

-## This game was created as a fun project by [Your Name] in celebration of World Programmers Day
+## This game was created as a fun project in celebration of World Programmers Day.

 ## Enjoy your Time Travel Adventure!